avalon60/ctk_theme_builder/docs/user_guide.md

 9. [Known Issues & Behaviours](known_issues.md)

-This is a work in progress, your patience is appreciated.

-*A thank-you to my ever patient, ever loving wife, who has let me beaver away at this project for many an hour.*
+*A thank-you to my ever patient, ever loving, beautiful wife, who has let me hide in my office and beaver away at this project, for many an hour.*